michiganCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Can I Find an Inmate for Free in Michigan?

 Typically, individuals can get free access to inmate information on online inmate locator tools such as the Offender Tracking Information System (OTIS).
-A county’s local law enforcement agency may also provide resources that interested persons may find an inmate held in its jail, at no cost.
-Such agencies include the Oakland County Sheriff’s Office that administers an inmate locator tool to find persons held in its correctional facility.
+A county's local law enforcement agency may also provide resources that interested persons may use to find an inmate held in its jail, at no cost.
+Such agencies include the Oakland County Sheriff's Office, which administers an inmate locator tool to find persons held in its correctional facility.

 How to Find Old Inmate Records in Michigan

 The Michigan Department of Corrections (MDOC) has been collating inmate data electronically since 1980.
-Then known as the Corrections Management Information System (CMIS), such old inmate records are not available online.
-While the CMIS database is not available remotely, it is available for public view via the Michigan Freedom of Information Act (FOIA).
-Querying parties can contact the State of Michigan Archives via telephone at (517) 373–1408 or send an e-mail at archives@michigan.gov.
+Then known as the Corrections Management Information System (CMIS), such old inmate records are unavailable online.
+While the CMIS database is unavailable remotely, it is available for public view via the Michigan Freedom of Information Act (FOIA).
+Querying parties can contact the State of Michigan Archives via telephone at (517) 373–1408 or e-mail archives@michigan.gov.

 Requests for old inmate records through the FOIA should be sent to: